NethermindEth/el-node-spec/docs/docs/graft/panels.md

 ## Init panel

-Is important to initialize panels using graft to ensure that the panels are stored in the Eigen Layer folder and also is the only way to set the `uid` property of the panel which is important to avoid collisions when the end user imports backup files into their own Grafana instance.
+It is important to initialize panels using graft to ensure that the panels are stored in the Eigen Layer folder and also is the only way to set the `uid` property of the panel, which is essential to avoid collisions when the end user imports backup files into their own Grafana instance.

 To initialize a new panel run following command: